McCarthy says Pelosi 'has broken this institution' by denying GOP picks for Jan. 6 select committee

 PELOSI BANS GOP REPS.
 JIM JORDAN, JIM BANKS FROM SERVING ON JAN.
 6 COMMITTEE, MCCARTHY THREATSNS TOTAL BOYCOTT

-McCarthy's fiery comments followed a statement he issued in which he said Republicans will completely boycott the select committee if Pelosi did not allow all five of his picks, including Jordan, R-Ohio, and Banks, R-Ind., to be seated.
+McCarthy's fiery comments followed a statement he issued in which he said Republicans will completely boycott the select committee if Pelosi, D-Calif., does not allow all five of his picks, including Jordan, R-Ohio, and Banks, R-Ind., to be seated.

 "Unless Speaker Pelosi reverses course and seats all five Republican nominees, Republicans will not be party to their sham process and will instead pursue our own investigation of the facts," McCarthy said.

+He said that Republicans will "run our own investigation" looking into the Jan.
+6 attack.

-The resolution passed by the House creating a select committee to investigate the Jan.
+The resolution the House passed to create a select committee to investigate the Jan.
 6 attack on the Capitol required Pelosi to appoint five members to the committee "after consultation with the minority leader," but it gave her final veto power over the members.
+That language is often used in relation to select committees and special commissions, but the speaker's veto power is almost never exercised.

+"This has not happened before.
+House Democrats must answer this question.
+Why are you allowing a lame duck speaker to destroy this institution?
+This is the peoples' House, not Pelosi's House," McCarthy added.

 Pelosi did say she would seat Reps.
 Rodney Davis, R-Ill., Troy Nehls, R-Texas, and Kelly Armstrong, R-N.D., who McCarthy also chose for the committee.
 But, she said, "With respect for the integrity of the investigation, with an insistence on the truth and with concern about statements made and actions taken by these Members, I must reject the recommendations of Representatives Banks and Jordan to the Select Committee."